|

 It is contemplation which needs no ecstasy,

-and which does not depend on perceptions or feelings
+and which does not depend on perceptions or emotions

 It is the widening of the stream of experience